DeveloppeurPascal/TaquinDXBooks/README.md

-# Delphi-Projects-Template
+# Taquin DX Books

 [Cette page en français.](LISEZMOI.md)

-A git template for my Delphi (or others) projects.

-This template is distributed under MIT license.
-The AGPL license is for projects I create from this code repository template.
-Use the license you want if you use the template.
+A Taquin game that uses pictures of books published on Delphi and the Pascal language during the last 12 months.

+The data comes from the API of the [Delphi Books] site (https://delphi-books.com)

+For more information about the game (as a player) and to download it, go to [its site](https://taquindxbooks.gamolf.fr/).

+To see how the game was developed, watch [the live coding session replays](https://serialstreameur.fr/jv-taquin-dx-books.php) available on [Serial Streamer](https://serialstreameur.fr/).

+To learn more about the technical part, go to [its section](https://developpeur-pascal.fr/taquin-dx-books.html) of the [Pascal Developer] blog(https://developpeur-pascal.fr/).

 This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).

 ## Install

-To download this project you better should use "git" command but you also can download a ZIP from [its GitHub repository](https://github.com/DeveloppeurPascal/XXXXXXXXXX).
+To download this project you better should use "git" command but you also can download a ZIP from [its GitHub repository](https://github.com/DeveloppeurPascal/TaquinDXBooks).

 **Warning :** if the project has submodules dependencies they wont be in the ZIP file.
 You'll have to download them manually.